ptxyz/wd-utils/README.md

 1. Use `remove-all-failed-examples-from-training-data` to automatically remove all examples from training data that has been reported as an error in the notices API
 2. Alternatively, use a combination of `get-collection-notices`, `remove-document-from-all-training-data`, `remove-document-from-query`, and `list-training-data-containing-document` to work with more precision to correct errors.
    1. When using `get-collection-notices`, the notices can be limited using the filter argument.
 For instance, it can be limited to only notices about missing document ids with `-f "notices.notice_id::missing_document_id"`

+### Filtering the event log
+There are situations where it is beneficial to limit the results in the `generate-logs-csv-report` operation.
+For instance, the report could be limited queries that contain a specific term, queries that surfaced a specific document, or queries that surfaced documents from a specific collection.

+Some common filters to apply are shown as samples below:

+`-f document_results.results.collection_id::<COLLECTION_ID>`

+`-f document_results.results.document_id::<DOCUMENT_ID>`

+`-f natural_language_query:<TERM OR PHRASE>`

 ## Operations References